Unveiling the Mystery of the Hiddenness of God

 Holland challenges assumptions from all sides, including his own.
 For that reason, it’s a challenging read, but all lasting growth of any kind comes through conflict and tension.

-When Holland wrote a book, In the Shadow of the Sword: The Birth of Islam and the Rise of the Global Arab Empire, that painted Islam in a candid and critical light, Holland was criticized and challenged to do a similar history of the assumptions that underlie his worldview.
+When Holland wrote a book, In the Shadow of the Sword: The Birth of Islam and the Rise of the Global Arab Empire, that was candid about Islam, Holland was criticized and challenged to do a similar history of the assumptions that underlie his worldview.
 The criticism was fair, so he set out to do it.

 His worldview?
 Holland is an atheist and secular humanist.
-His worldview is undergirded with ideas we might call basic human, the right to equality, fair treatment and freedoms that might call unalienable, separation of church and state, the value of scientific endeavor and the social necessity of charity and good will.
+Holland’s basic philosophy of life is informed by the values of basic humans rights: the right to equality, fair treatment and freedoms that we might call inalienable, like the separation of church and state, the value of scientific endeavor and the social necessity of charity and good will.

 When he set out to write a book tracing these values back to their sources, he was not predisposed to assume where he would find them, though he certainly had assumptions and presuppositions.
-Like the paleontologist sifting through layers of a dig site, Holland did the painstaking work.
+Like the paleontologist sifting through layers of earth and civilization laid one on top of another, Holland did the painstaking, tedious work.

-In the ancient world, as one might expect, many of those ideas were garbed in metaphysical dress.
+In the ancient world, as one might expect, many of those ideas were dressed in metaphysical garb.
 Holland’s focus, though, is always on the those thoughts and ideas that continue in our modern values today.
 The ones that died off, like the dinosaurs, are only interesting as side notes to that history.

-Much of the book explores the world of gods and beliefs, which seems like an odd thing coming from an atheist, but all the more intriguing.
-Those were the ideas that animated the ancient world.
+Much of the book explores the world of discarded gods and beliefs that animated the ancient world.
 The beliefs of the ancients are the evolutionary precursors to our modern thought.
-In those layers of metaphysical sediment lie traces of our modern values.
+In those layers of metaphysical and philosophical sediment lie traces of our modern values.

 In sifting through the soils of history, Holland identifies the beginnings and ancestry of the ethics and values that ground his worldview as a humanist in the sedimentary layers in which they arose.
 As often is the case in such endeavors, Holland makes some startling discoveries.